 We did a few more errands and then headed to a buffet on the strip for dinner.
 I like Las Vegas in very small doses, but it only takes one evening out to remind me of all the things I don't like cigarette smoke, drunk people, and noise!
 Thankfully that was our last outing on the strip because our epic sushi dinner was in the Spring Mountain area.

 We needed the fuel from our big buffet dinner because first thing Tuesday morning we were up at 4:30 to get to Valley of Fire for sunrise.
 In winter the sunrises and sunsets are brief, the exception being that one spectacular sunset we had in spectacular sunset we had in Bosque del Apache.

-As with most of our sunrise shoots we were totally alone, which I really don’t mind at all.
-Afterwards we hiked through the pink canyons back.
+As with most of our sunrise shoots, we were totally alone, which I really don't mind at all.
+Afterward, we hiked through the pink canyons back.
 The colors in the winter are gorgeous because there is moisture that draws them out.
 We spent some time in the canyons and then headed to White Domes where we did an additional hike.
-Even with all that we were back by early afternoon which gave me plenty of time before dinner.
+Even with all that, we were back by early afternoon which gave me plenty of time before dinner.